ElektroJager/DistanceCalculationFlask/README.md

 All the information about adress will be logged in distance_logs.log file.

-## How to pull docker container and run as a container.
+## How to pull docker image and run as a container.

 [Docker Hub Link](https://hub.docker.com/r/elektrojager/python_flask_distance_calculator)